-The demonstration plant is intended to produce the equivalent of 32kg per day of HPEMM or 100kg per day of HPMSM, and will deliver high-purity manganese products to prospective customers for testing and qualification.
+The demonstration plant is intended to produce and deliver high-purity manganese products to prospective customers for testing and qualification.
 The demonstration plant will also enable process optimization and testing for final product development and serve as a testing and training facility for future operators.
 It is expected to operate for up to three years and will also be available for testing of potential additional feedstock for the commercial plant.

-HPEMM at 99.9% purity was produced from the demonstration plant in the second quarter and external laboratory testing confirmed that the first sample met the demonstration plant target specifications.
-HPMSM is now in production in the final crystallization module and samples will be sent for external laboratory testing following positive internal testing.
-After confirmation from external labs of product meeting specifications, expected to be the end of June, deliveries of HPEMM and HPMSM samples are expected to commence.
+HPEMM at 99.9% purity was produced from the demonstration plant in the second quarter of calendar 2023 and external laboratory testing confirmed that the first sample met the demonstration plant target specifications.
+Corrosion inside the crystallizer due to a manufacturing fault has resulted in delayed production of on-spec HPMSM material.
+This issue has been addressed and production of HPMSM is expected to recommence in the coming weeks.
+Samples will then be sent to external labs for assaying.
+Deliveries of HPEMM and HPMSM samples to potential customers are expected to commence thereafter.
 Customer deliveries of the Company's demonstration plant products, however, are not expected to be required for completion of offtake contracts.